Lydia02/summative-2_Negpod_5/README.md

 ## 🎉 Hooray!
 We have a complete solution that simplifies student record management and automates file organization and backup.

+## NOTE

+"negpod_id-q1" corrected to "negpod_5-q1."
+"./backup-Negpod_ID.sh" corrected to "./backup-Negpod_5.sh."
+Please ensure that these corrected file and directory names are used consistently throughout your project to avoid any confusion or issues with your scripts and project structure.

 ## Conclusion